harrytr/HarmonizeR/README.md

 > Triantafyllidis, C.P. et al. (2023) ‘A machine learning and directed network optimization approach to uncover TP53 regulatory patterns’, iScience, 26(12).
 Available at: https://doi.org/10.1016/j.isci.2023.108291.

+Credits also go to Enio Gjerga, for the functions implemented (as indicated within each function).

 The main differences are:

 - improved data compatibility (now working with latest versions of CCLE (2024+)